Venture capitalists, startups hope to hit Sin City jackpot

 Bloom, also a former Olympic skier, flew in from Denver, blew through four meetings, then landed at the party hosted by venture capital firm Foundry Group -- par for the course on the sidelines of the Computer Electronics Show earlier this week, where venture capitalists and cash-hungry startups held marathon meetings to seal potentially game-changing deals.

-The 29-year-old was looking for financial backing for his advertising startup, Integrate.com, which already has raised $4.25 million (2.77 million pounds).
+The 29-year-old was looking for financial backing for his advertising startup, Integrate.com, which already has raised $4.25 million.

 CES is "a collection of some of the most important decision makers in the venture world.
 It would otherwise be virtually impossible to coordinate all those schedules, to get time with them, to meet with them and do deals," Bloom said.